qdraw/starsky/starsky/starsky/readme_api.md

 - Statuscode 200, when the file is deleted.

 ## Thumbnail
-To get an thumbnail of the image, the thumbnail is 1000px width.
+To get an thumbnail of the image, the thumbnail is 1000 pixels width.
-- The querystring after `Thumbnail/` is used for the base32 hash of the orginal image
+- The querystring after `Thumbnail/` is used for the Base32 hash of the orginal image
 - This endpoint supports only 1 file per request
+- Only `.jpg` as extension is optional supported (for example: `LNPE227BMTFMQWMIN7BE4X5ZOU.jpg`)

 Endpoint: `/starsky/Api/Thumbnail/LNPE227BMTFMQWMIN7BE4X5ZOU`
 ```json